Applicants will normally satisfy the following criteria:

 This new 30ECTS CPD award is designed for staff involved in teaching in Higher Education to develop the requisite knowledge and skills to be a more effective and competent lecturer and to obtain a nationally recognised teaching qualification (National Forum for the Enhancement of Teaching and Learning, 2016).

-The Programme runs over one semester with an intake in September and February each year.
+The course will take one semester to complete (September to December or January to May).
 Teaching methods will include a range of learner-centred techniques that encourage participants to develop their professional practice and their skills as a reflective practitioner.
 The practical focus of the work provides participants with an opportunity to practice or demonstrate a short “slice” of teaching (microteaching) and a “real-time” class (teaching observations) with class colleagues and tutors, and to engage in different peer review and feedback strategies

 Participation on this course involves attendance for a half day a week – usually Wednesday morning or afternoon.